If you don't pay your Council Tax

 If we receive your payment after the hearing date, you’ll need to pay additional court costs of £12.

-We can still help you at this stage if you complete the online personal financial statement so we can try to work out a realistic and fair payment schedule with you.
+We can still help you at this stage if you complete the online personal financial statement so we can try to work out a realistic payment schedule with you.

 If you don’t pay the summons amount and costs before the court hearing date we will ask the magistrates to grant us a liability order, which allows us more powers to recover Council Tax.